Targum Onkelos: Ritual use

 In Talmudic times, readings from the Torah within the synagogues were rendered, verse-by-verse, into an Aramaic translation.
-To this day, the oldest surviving custom with respect to the Yemenite Jewish prayer-rite is the reading of the Torah and the Haftara with the Aramaic translation (in this case, Targum Onkelos for the Torah and Targum Jonathan ben 'Uzziel for the Haftarah).
-The custom to read the Aramaic Targum each Sabbath day in the synagogue during the weekly Torah lection was eventually abandoned by other communities in Israel, owing largely to the author of the Shulhan Arukh (Orach Chaim §145:3) who did not encourage its practice, saying that they do not understand the meaning of its words.
+To this day, the oldest surviving custom with respect to the Baladi-rite prayer of the Yemenite Jews is the reading of the Torah and the Haftara with the Aramaic translation (in this case, Targum Onkelos for the Torah and Targum Jonathan ben 'Uzziel for the Haftarah).
+The custom to read the Aramaic Targum each Shabbat in the synagogue during the reading of the weekly Torah portion was eventually abandoned by other communities, and eventually codified in the Shulhan Arukh (Orach Chayim §145:3) who did not encourage its practice, saying that they do not understand the meaning of its words.